 We are also a "smaller reporting company," meaning that the market value of our stock held by non-affiliates plus the proposed aggregate amount of gross proceeds to us as a result of this offering is less than \$700.0 million and our annual revenue is less than \$100.0 million during the most recently completed fiscal year.
-We may continue to be a smaller reporting company after this offering if either (i) the market value of our stock held by non-affiliates is less than \$250.0 million or (ii) our annual revenue is less than \$100.0 million during the most recently completed fiscal year and the market value of our stock held by non-affiliates is less than \$700.0 million.
+We may continue to be a smaller reporting company after this offering if either (i) the market value of our stock held by non-affiliates is less than \$100.0 million during the most recently completed fiscal year and the market value of our stock held by non-affiliates is less than \$700.0 million.
 If we are a smaller reporting company at the time we cease to be an emerging growth company, we may continue to rely on exemptions from certain disclosure requirements that are available to smaller reporting companies.
 Specifically, as a smaller reporting company we may choose to present only the two most recent fiscal years of audited financial statements in our Annual Report on Form 10-K and, similar to emerging growth companies, smaller reporting companies have reduced disclosure obligations regarding executive compensation.

+THE OFFERING

+Common stock offered by us

+Option to purchase additional shares

+Total common stock to be outstanding immediately after this offering

+Use of proceeds

+Voting rights

+Risk factors

+Nasdaq Global Select Market symbol

+1,750,000 shares

-THE OFF ERING Common stock offered by us 2,500,000 shares Option to purchase additional voting common shares We have granted the underwriters an option, exercisable for 30 days after the date of this prospectus, to purchase up to an additional 375,000 voting common shares from us at the public offering price per share less the underwriting discounts and commissions.
-Total voting common stock to be outstanding immediately after this offering 34,801,344 shares (or 35,176,344 shares, if the underwriters exercise their option to purchase additional shares in full).
-Total non-voting common stock to be outstanding immediately after this offering 11,402,037 shares.
-Use of proceeds We estimate that the net proceeds from this offering will be approximately \$140.4 million (or approximately \$161.6 million if the underwriters exercise their option to purchase additional shares in full), based upon the public offering price of \$60.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We have granted the underwriters an option, exercisable for 30 days after the date of this prospectus, to purchase up to an additional 262,500 shares from us at the public offering price per share less the underwriting discounts and commissions.

+45,453,381 shares (or 45,715,881 shares, if the underwriters exercise their option to purchase additional shares in full).

+We estimate that the net proceeds from this offering will be approximately \$117.1 million (or approximately \$134.8 million if the underwriters exercise their option to purchase additional shares in full), based upon the assumed public offering price of \$71.55 per share, which was the last reported sale price of our common stock on the Nasdaq Global Select Market on December 31, 2020, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

 We intend to use the net proceeds from this offering, together with our existing cash and cash equivalents, to advance the clinical development of PRT543, PRT811, PRT1419 and PRT2527 and to fund further development of our preclinical programs towards IND filings and/or into clinical trials and to fund working capital and general corporate purposes.
 See the section entitled "Use of Proceeds."

-Voting rights We have two classes of common stock: the voting common stock and non-voting common stock.
+We have two classes of common stock: the voting common stock and non-voting common stock.
 For a description of the rights of the voting common stock and non-voting common stock, see "Description of Capital Stock."

-Risk factors You should read the section entitled "Risk Factors" in this prospectus for a discussion of factors that you should consider carefully before deciding to invest in shares of our common stock.
-Nasdaq Global Select Market symbol "PRLD"
+You should read the section entitled "Risk Factors" in this prospectus for a discussion of factors that you should consider carefully before deciding to invest in shares of our common stock.

+"PRLD"